 Finkenstein Village and Manor developer Gerdus Burmeister told that the fiber optic infrastructure will eventually be deployed to more than 1000 homes.
 Fiber connected homes will attract more customers to the property builders.

-Paratus CEO added that the optical fiber, due to its inherent speed, capacity and reliability, will now enable the operator to implement a fully comprehensive access control and security solution which will include CCTV on the estate, which one of it’s primary objectives.
+Paratus CEO added that the optical fiber, due to its inherent speed, capacity, and reliability, will now enable the operator to implement fully comprehensive access control and security solution which will include CCTV on the estate, which one of its primary objectives.
 Residents will now also be able to enjoy access to triple-play connectivity including voice, video and data solutions.